Subject Access Requests

 Please take the time to read the information provided on this page before making your request.

-The General Data Protection Regulation (GDPR) gives you the right to access data that we hold about you.
+Data protection law such as the General Data Protection Regulation (GDPR) gives you the right to access data that we hold about you.
 You can do this through making a subject access request.

 - data controller – the organisation which makes decisions about the personal data